nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 -   The CS500 platform does not currently use compiler drivers (these will be made available by Cray in the near future)
--   The CS500 module environment can be reset using `module purge`{.highlighter-rouge} without problems - you will need to run `module load NeSI`{.highlighter-rouge} afterwards to make the NeSI software stack available again.
+-   The CS500 module environment can be reset using `module purge` without problems - you will need to run `module load NeSI` afterwards to make the NeSI software stack available again.

 Building code on the CS500 platform follows the same process as building code on Mahuika.
 The only difference is that CS500 nodes use Intel